 Skyscanner is a travel fare aggregator, or “metasearch engine.”
 So instead of selling flights itself, Skyscanner aggregates fares from online travel agencies (OTAs).
 Think of it as an OTA of OTAs.

 What are OTAs, you ask?
 Websites like Expedia, Priceline, and Kayak are some of the most well-known online travel agencies.
 But then you get into smaller and lesser-known OTAs, like Trip.com, GotoGate, Vayama, TravelMerry, and many more.
 OTAs get discounted fares from the airlines one way or another, sometimes adding a small markup, and offer fares to online customers.

 Skyscanner (and similar websites like Momondo) aggregate all of these available fares and populate the options when you search on their website.
-When you book a flight on Skyscanner, you’re booking a flight deal through an online travel agency that is actually offering the fare.
+When you book Skyscanner flights, you're booking a flight deal through an online travel agency that is actually offering the fare.
 Skyscanner just happened to find that deal for you.

 So are these smaller OTAs you may find through Skyscanner safe?